sschneemelcher/kash/README.md

 + limited non persistent history
 + .kashrc file
 + alias builtin for single commands
++ singular pipes
++ completion for items in current directory

 The goal is to implement most of the POSIX standard and be the fastest shell to